 Multiple balance types is an advanced feature that sets Token aside from most other RFID ticketing providers.
-It lets you to support different credit types simultaneously, opening up possibilities to create an innovative event experience.
+It lets you support different credit types simultaneously – opening up a world of possibilities to create an innovative event experience.

 How does it work and how can Token assist in propelling your event to the next level?
 Well, you’d better read on…